- Chart

 Opportunities

-- Growth in electric vehicle parts market
+- Growth in the electric vehicle (EV) aftermarket

 Threats